 Next, I showed students with a printable leprechaun “puppet” how he can position himself around a pot of gold.
 I took a small, clean green-tinted soda bottle (small) and cut off the bottom and taped the pot to the front of it; this helped show the preposition “inside”.

-Make sure to always check your spelling!
-Lol!
+Make sure to always check your students’ spelling!
+It helps you to enjoy first grade St. Patrick’s Day activities too.